George Edmund Haynes: Career

 After completing his master's, Haynes served as secretary to the Colored Men's Department of the International Committee of the YMCA.
 During this period, he visited historically Black colleges, which had primarily been founded in the southern states since the Civil War.
 He worked to encourage students in academic success and helped the colleges to set high academic standards, in a period in which there was tension in African-American goals for seeking vocational or classical academic education.
 From his interest in education, Haynes established the Association of Negro Colleges and Secondary Schools, serving as secretary of that organization from 1910 to 1918.

 Haynes helped found the National Urban League, from three organizations, to assist in the urbanization of African Americans that was taking place.
 He served as its first executive director from 1911 to 1918.
 He also was a co-founder and patron of Opportunity: A Journal of Negro Life, an academic journal supported by the NUL.
 Under its founding editor, Charles S. Johnson, the journal also published African-American literature and arts, and encouraged it through playwriting competitions and related activities.

 Haynes also helped the New York School of Philanthropy (later the School of Social Work) and NLUCAN at Columbia University in collaborative planning that resulted in the establishment of the first social work training center for black graduate students at Fisk, known as the Bethlehem Training Center.
 Students were assigned to field work in existing agencies, including branch offices of the NUL.
-Haynes directed the Bethlehem Center from 1910-1918.
+Haynes directed the Bethlehem Center from 1910 to 1918.

 During the Great War, the Woodrow Wilson administration worked to build African-American support for the war effort.
 At the turn of the century, African Americans in the South, where the vast majority still lived, had been largely disenfranchised after white Democratic-dominated legislatures passed various barriers to voter registration, ensuring that the Republican-affiliated blacks were closed out of the political system.